Financial Aid Information

 Satisfactory Academic Progress

-To maintain eligibility for consideration of all forms of financial aid, students must meet satisfactory academic progress as determined by their individual schools for all students.
-Academic progress is monitored by the Registrar's Office in conjunction with individual school personnel on a term by term basis.
-The minimum academic performance to remain enrolled in any program is equal to or exceeds the Federal standard of a minimum average grade of an overall "C" or grade point average of 2.0 and 75% completion of attempted hours.
-Furthermore, students can not continue enrollment in a course of study to the point that they would attain 150% of the required hours for that course of study.
+To maintain eligibility for consideration of all forms of financial aid, students must meet satisfactory academic progress.
+Federal satisfactory academic progress standards require a minimum average grade of an overall “C” or grade point average of 2.0 and 75% completion of attempted hours.
+Students must complete their course of study within 150% of the required hours for that course of study.

 Withdrawing from the University